 Please allow eight to 12 weeks for processing and delivery!
 When you finally have your US passport, the world is your oyster.

 Learn how to take passport photos at home:

 Drinking habits and legal drinking ages around the world: conclusion

 So, to wrap it all up for you like a kebab: Americans like their booze, but they have to be 21 years old to buy it.

 Minimum drinking age laws vary from country to country around the world.
 Young Americans with a passport can travel visa free to over 140 countries, including all the countries on this list except Turkey.
 All of these countries have lower minimum legal drinking ages than the States, which is a great thing to take advantage of if you can.
 All of these countries have thriving and interesting alcohol cultures, some more than others, and they are all worth visiting for many other reasons besides.

 Alcohol tourism is a large and growing niche in the tourism industry.
 People love visiting breweries and vineyards and distilleries, and sampling the regional varieties of beer, wine and spirits.
 Find an organized pub crawl in London.
 Take a hot air balloon ride over the Burgundy vineyards.
 It’s a big world.
 Go find it.

 Bryan is a writer and filmmaker originally from Texas who has sailed around the world.
-Thanks to his experience in the cruise industry and customer service he understands what customers feel and need.
+Thanks to his experience in the cruise industry and customer service, he understands what customers feel and needs, and as a result of numerous travels he has specialized in passport photography.
 Bryan is the author of FOG WATCH published on Amazon.